 Anjou was originally known as the pagus andecavis, named after the Gaul tribe of Andecaves.
-At the end of the IXth century, Charles le Chauve, king of Francia occidentalis, allied himself to the Duke of Brittany and expelled the Vikings from Anjou.
-He appointed Robert le Fort, the root of the Capetian house, to protect the area against potential invaders.
+At the end of the 9th century, Charles the Bald, King of Francia occidentalis and the Duke of Brittany expelled the Vikings from Anjou.
+Charles appointed Robert the Strong, the root of the Capetian house, to protect the area against potential invaders.

-Foulques' son, Geoffrei II Martel (count in 1040-1060) conquered Maine and Touraine but died without a male heir.
+Fulk III's son, Geoffrey II Martel (The Hammer, Count in 1040-1060) conquered Maine and Touraine but died without a male heir.

-His two nephews fought for the succession: the apathetic Foulques IV le Réchin (lit., the Despondent) defeated Geoffrei III but lost Saintonge, Maine and Gâtinais.
-In 1092, king of France Philippe I seduced, abducted and married Geoffrei's wife, Bertrade de Montfort.
-Pope Urban II refused to cancel Philippe's first marriage with queen Berthe and excommunicated him.
-The king's excommunication was lifted by the council of Beaugency in 1104, four years only before the king's death.
+His two nephews fought for the succession: the apathetic Fulk IV le Réchin defeated Geoffrey III but lost Saintonge, Maine and Gâtinais.
+In 1092, King of France Philip I seduced, abducted and married Geoffrey's wife, Bertrade de Montfort.
+Pope Urban II refused to cancel Philippe's first marriage with Queen Berthe and excommunicated him.
+The king's excommunication was lifted by the Council of Beaugency in 1104, four years only before the king's death.

-Foulques V le Jeune (count in 1109-1131) put the county on his feet again by making use of the French-English rivalry.
+Fulk V the Younger (Count in 1109-1131) put the county on its feet again by making use of the French-English rivalry.
 He reincorporated Maine by marriage in 1109.
-In 1128, he married his son Geoffrei V le Bel with Mathilde, daughter of king of England Henry I Beauclerc and widow of German Emperor Henry V. In 1129, Foulques married Mélisande, daughter and heir of king of Jerusalem Baudouin II, and founded there a new Anjou dynasty.
+In 1128, he married his son Geoffrey V le Bel (The Handsome) with Mathilde, daughter of King of England Henry I Beauclerc and widow of German Emperor Henry V. In 1129, Fulk married Mélisende, daughter and heir of King of Jerusalem Baldwin II, and founded there a new Anjou dynasty.

 The Plantagenet Empire

-Geoffrei V (count in 1131-1151) was nicknamed Plantagenet because he wore a hat decorated with a branch of broom (genest at that time, genêt in modern French).
-On his wife's behalf, Geoffrei revendicated the throne of England and annexated the duchy of Normandy in 1144.
+Geoffrey V (Count in 1131-1151) was nicknamed Plantagenet because he wore a hat decorated with a branch of broom (genest at that time, genêt in modern French).
+On his wife's behalf, Geoffrei revendicated the throne of England and annexated the Duchy of Normandy in 1144.

-Henri II's son and successor Richard Lionheart was killed in Châlus in 1199.
-He was succeded by his treacherous and scheming brother John Lackland.
+Henry II's son and successor Richard Lionheart was killed in Châlus in 1199.
+He was succeeded by his treacherous and scheming brother John Lackland.
 John abducted Isabelle of Angoulême, betrothed to the Count of Marche, and married her in Chinon on 30 August 1200.
 The barons of Poitou complained and John was summoned to the Royal Court in Paris.
-Since John refuse to come to Paris, king of France Philippe-Auguste confiscated all his French possessions.
-Philippe-Auguste achieved the confiscation by seizing Chinon in 1205.
-In 1213, John set up an English-German coalition, which was defeated in 1214 in la Roche-aux-Moines, near Angers.
-The treaty of Chinon (18 September 1214) officialized John's defeat, and John died two years later.
+Since John had refused to come to Paris, King of France Philip II Augustus confiscated all his French possessions, a confiscation achieved with the seizure Chinon in 1205.
+In 1213, John set up an English-German coalition, which was defeated in 1214 in La Roche-aux-Moines, near Angers.
+The Treaty of Chinon (18 September 1214) officialized John's defeat, and John died two years later.

 The second House of Anjou